Chart Color Schemes

 Recent residential development output has been above average within Richmond when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Richmond has averaged around 44 new dwelling approvals per year over the past five financial years, totalling an estimated 223 homes.
-So far in FY-26, 15 approvals have been recorded.
-This averages out to approximately 0.9 new residents per year per dwelling constructed between FY-21 and FY-25.
-In Richmond, new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Richmond averaged approximately 47 new dwelling approvals per year over the past five financial years, totalling an estimated 236 homes.
+As of FY-26, 30 approvals have been recorded.
+Over these five years (FY-21 to FY-25), there has been an average of around 0.9 new residents per year per dwelling constructed.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.

-The average construction value of new homes in the area is $412,000.
-This financial year has seen $71.4 million in commercial approvals registered, indicating high levels of local commercial activity.
-Relative to Greater Adelaide, Richmond records 91.0% more construction activity per person, which should provide buyers with ample choice.
-This level is well above the national average, reflecting strong developer confidence in the area.
-Recent construction comprises 55.0% detached dwellings and 45.0% townhouses or apartments, offering options across different price points from family homes to more affordable compact living.
+The average construction value of new homes in Richmond is approximately $412,000, suggesting developers are targeting the premium market segment with higher-end properties.
+In FY-26, $55.2 million in commercial approvals have been registered, indicating strong commercial development momentum.
+Compared to Greater Adelaide, Richmond has 102.0% more building activity per person, offering greater choice for buyers and reflecting strong developer confidence in the location.
+Recent construction comprises approximately 53.0% detached dwellings and 47.0% townhouses or apartments, providing options across different price points from family homes to more affordable compact living.
+With around 66 people per approval, Richmond reflects a developing area with an expected growth of 459 residents by 2041, based on the latest AreaSearch quarterly estimate.

 Frequently Asked Questions - Development